memfault/interrupt/_drafts/gnu-build-id-for-firmware.md

 ---

 <!-- excerpt start -->
-In this post, we demonstrate how you how to use the GNU Build ID to uniquely identify a build.
+In this post, we demonstrate how to use the GNU Build ID to uniquely identify a build.
 We explain what the GNU build ID is, how it is enabled, and how it is used in a firmware context.
 <!-- excerpt end -->